Skip to main content

 Dry Socket Prevention

-• Following ALL post-op instructions carefully
+• Follow ALL post-op instructions carefully

-• Not using straws or spitting forcefully
+• Do not use straws or spit forcefully

 Healing Timeline